cmullendore/bookandacoffee/README.md

 ## Usage

- As an web application Yakety must be used through a web browser and visiting https://www.bookandacoffee.com/ .
+ As an web application Book and a Coffee must be used through a web browser and visiting https://www.bookandacoffee.com/ .

 ## License